ksaxberg/final_teamAZ/README.md

 Monthly average mosquito abundance was visualized using QGIS(http://qgis.org/en/site/) time manager plugin.

-For more information about the code and more detailed instructions for setup and running, see the documentation files in each project component directory and/or the project wiki (https://github.com/ksaxberg/final_teamAZ/wiki).
+For more information about the code and more detailed instructions for setup and running, see [the project wiki](https://github.com/ksaxberg/final_teamAZ/wiki).

 ![alt tag] (https://github.com/ksaxberg/final_teamAZ/blob/master/DEET_Workflow.png)